hashicorp/remark-plugins/plugins/include-markdown/README.md

 remark().use(capitalizeAllText).use(includeMarkdown)
 ```

-...what will happen is that all your text will be capitalized _except_ for the text in includeed files.
+...what will happen is that all your text will be capitalized _except_ for the text in included files.
 And on top of that, the include plugin wouldn't resolve the files properly, because it capitalized the word "include", which is the wrong syntax.
 So usually you want to make sure this plugin comes first in your plugin stack.